peterkhe1999/CheatSheet/OSCP/README.md

 ```bash
 netstat

 ss -anp
 ss -ntplu
 ss -antlp | grep sshd
 ```

+On Linux-based systems, we must have root privileges to list firewall rules with **iptables**.

+The **iptables-persistent** package on Debian Linux saves firewall rules in specific files under `/etc/iptables` by default.
+These files are used by the system to restore **netfilter** rules at boot time.
+These files are often left with weak permissions, allowing them to be read by any local user on the target system.

+Search for files created by the `iptables-save` command, which is used to dump the firewall configuration to a file specified by the user.
+This file is then usually used as input for the `iptables-restore` command and used to restore the firewall rules at boot time.

+If a system administrator had ever run this command, we could search the configuration directory (`/etc`) or grep the file system for iptables commands to locate the file.

 Files created by the `iptables-save` command, which is used to dump the firewall configuration to a file specified by the user